douglashuangg/leettuce/README.md

-# leettuce
+# Leettuce - Chrome Extension

-how fresh is your leetcode
+A Chrome extension shows how fresh (or rotted) your Leetcode is